 world_size=4,

-torchrun --nproc_per_node=4 your_training_script.pyOnce identity is resolved, every TelemetryEventV2 record written by that tracker carries job_id, rank, local_rank, and world_size as structured fields — not buried in metadata, but as first-class schema fields.
-This means when you load artifacts from multiple ranks later, they can be merged and compared without any manual annotation.
+--output rank2.json --format jsonEvery telemetry record written by that tracker carries job_id, rank, local_rank, and world_size as first-class schema fields (not buried in opaque metadata), so artifacts from multiple ranks can be merged and compared without hand-annotating files afterward.

 Per-Rank Instrumentation in Practice#